Heads up display¶

 Click on the

 ScoreLabel and type a number into the

 well.
 There is a font file included in the game assets called

 "Xolonium-Regular.ttf".
 To use this font, do the following:

-Click on the "DynamicFont" you added, and under "Font/Font Data", choose "Load" and select the "Xolonium-Regular.ttf" file.
-You must also set the font's
+Click on the "Font" you added, and under "Font/Data/0", choose "Load" and select the "Xolonium-Regular.ttf" file.

 Once you've done this on the

 ScoreLabel, you can click the down arrow next